Recognizing When Anxiety Is Out of Control

-Anxiety is a natural response to stress, but when anxiety is out of control, it can dominate daily life.
-For many, this tipping point comes gradually, with persistent worry and physical symptoms building up until routine tasks feel insurmountable.
-Recognizing the signs that anxiety has surpassed manageable levels is the first step in addressing it effectively.
+Anxiety is a natural response to stress.
+However, when anxiety is out of control, it can dominate daily life.
+For many people, this tipping point comes gradually.
+Persistent worry and physical symptoms build up until routine tasks feel insurmountable.

 Key Signs Anxiety Is Out of Control